jeff-tan-2020/cs330-case-study_pathfinding-algorithms/README.md

 # cs330-case-study_pathfinding-algorithms
-Fall 2023 Duke CS330 Case Study Project: Done with Miles Eng, Jeffery Tan, Reuben Bufffoe, and Elias Lai
+Fall 2023 Duke CS330 Case Study Project: Done with Miles Eng, Jeffery Tan, Reuben Buffoe, and Elias Lai

 ## Data
 Data in this case study was provided by the Duke CS330 Teaching Staff.